Social Security Disability Claims and Appeals Lawyer in Charleston, West Virginia

-The federal Social Security Act provides that if you have a disability that prevents you from performing substantial gainful employment, you may be eligible for Social Security Disability Benefits.
+If you have a disability that prevents you from earning substantially gainful employment, you may be eligible for Social Security Disability benefits as defined by the federal Social Security Act.
 Unfortunately, the Social Security Administration often denies truly disabled claimants.
-In this case, disability lawyers in Charleston WV can help you.

 SUPPLEMENTAL SECURITY INCOME (SSI) OVERVIEW

-Many people who are eligible for SSI may also be eligible for Social Security benefits.
-In fact, the application for SSI is also an application for Social Security benefits.
+Many people who are eligible for SSI may also qualify for Social Security benefits.
+The SSI application is also the application for Social Security benefits.
 However, SSI and Social Security are different in many ways:

-Social Security benefits may be paid to you and certain members of your family if you are “insured” meaning you worked long enough and paid Social Security taxes.
+Social Security benefits may be paid to you and your family if you are “insured."
+This means that you have worked for a certain amount of time and have paid Social Security taxes.
 Unlike Social Security benefits, SSI benefits are not based on your prior work or a family member’s prior work.

-SSI is financed by general funds of the U.S. Treasury–personal income taxes, corporate and other taxes.
+The U.S. Treasury funds SSI.
 Social Security taxes withheld under the Federal Insurance Contributions Act (FICA) or the Self Employment Contributions Act (SECA) do not fund the SSI program.

-In most States, SSI beneficiaries also can get medical assistance (Medicaid)- to pay for hospital stays, doctor bills, prescription drugs, and other health costs.
+In most states, SSI beneficiaries also can get medical assistance (Medicaid) to pay for hospital stays, doctor bills, prescription drugs, and other health-related costs.

-Most States also provide a supplemental payment to certain SSI beneficiaries.
+Most states provide a supplemental payment to certain SSI beneficiaries.

-SSI beneficiaries may also be eligible for food assistance in every State except California.
-In some States, an application for SSI benefits also serves as an application for food assistance.
+SSI beneficiaries may be eligible for food assistance in every state, except California.
+In some states, an application for SSI benefits also serves as an application for food assistance.

 SSI benefits are paid on the first of the month.

-To get SSI, you must be disabled, blind, or at least 65 years old and have “limited” income and resources. addition, to get SSI, you must:
+To get SSI, you must be disabled, blind, or at least 65 years of age and have a limited income and resources.
+Additionally, to get SSI, you must:

 be a resident of the United States, and